jyturley/cooking/main/README.md

 Garnish (Optional):
 1/4cup  Cilantro, chopped
 ```
+- Roma tomatoes are generally looked-down-upon due to their tastelessness, but it goes well with the recipe here.
+We want tomatoes that retain it's texture even after a 10minute simmer.
+Roma tomatoes thick skin and low juicy-ness help in making this dish less "stew"-like.

 ### Instructions
 1. Heat oil in a large bowl to at least 212ºF, add chicken until 80% ready.
 Internal temperature should be 145ºF